cloudposse/terraform-aws-helm-release/README.md

 -->

-This is `terraform-aws-helm-release` project provides all the scaffolding for a typical well-built Cloud Posse module.
-It's a template repository you can use when creating new repositories.
+This is `terraform-aws-helm-release` project creates a helm chart with an option to create an EKS IAM role.

 ---